 European culture resonates with train imagery: grand architecture, long cross-country journeys, meetings with strangers.
 The 1945 film Brief Encounter is centred around a railway station and is regarded – in Britain at least – as one of the best romantic films of all time.
 It’s a personal favourite, for its unspoken desires, and the dramatic tension between the two lead actors.
 The station’s night time setting heightens the drama of this clandestine affair.

-My love for the railways was rekindled in East Africa when a friend and I took the Rift Valley Railways commuter train across Kampala.
+My love for the railways was rekindled in East Africa when my friend Amy and I took the Rift Valley Railways commuter train across Kampala.

 However, the romance was to be short-lived: the first stop was the abattoir.
 Sadly, this Rift Valley Railways train is already out of service.
 (How?
 Why?
 Grrrr!)

 Nonetheless, the short 20 minute journey fired my imagination and had me researching the Uganda Railway and its history.
 This led to a far bigger adventure: traveling from Nairobi to Mombasa on the infamous Lunatic Express – a journey many had warned me against taking.
 It took us an incredible 23 hours… in a heatwave no less.

 Just last week, we finally got our act together to board the new Standard Gauge Railway train, but a few questions remained: